sarefo/sarefo.github.io/DuoNat/documentation/Claude DuoNat Whitepaper.md

 ### Indicate taxa with low number of gallery images
 + if a taxon has less than 10 images, this could be logged in the console
 + alternatively, it might make more sense to have a standalone script that runs for new taxon sets, resulting in a set of taxon sets with low image gallery numbers

-### Improving the tagging system
-+ the user should be able to organically create personal collections by combining at least tags, ranges and levels.
-+ possible tags would be "mimicry", "fishes", or others. open for suggestions here!
-+ another option would be to use ancestry information, so that users can select groups according to phylogeny.
-    + it would also help users to select for example "beetles" or "fungi", and then get only taxon pairs that fit this selection in their pairs

 ### Long-press information
 + show information on what buttons do when long-pressed (on touch devices), or hover (on mouse devices), or whatever the best practice to get this information is nowadays